Liberationtech/notyourmotleycrew/notyourmotleycrew/templates/markdown/english_summary_of_the_swedish_debate.md

 ### 25 September 2012

 Dagens Nyheter publishes a story about Behrang Miri, the artistic director at TioTretton (TenThirteen), an activity space for tweens housed at Kulturhuset (a large cultural institution) in the center of Stockholm.
-Behrang Miri had decided to move the collection of Tintin-comics from TioTretton to Serieteket.
+Behrang Miri had decided to move the comic-book "Tintin in the Congo" from TioTretton to Serieteket.
 Serieteket is a special comics only-library within Kulturhuset.
 It's directed towards an adult and young adults audience.

 This article is given a prominent placement and accompanied by an [opinion piece](http://www.dn.se/dnbok/dnbok-hem/birgitta-rubin-utrensningen-vacker-dubbla-kanslor-hos-mig) criticizing the move.